hammam99/checkers_game/README.md

  * Attack oponent

 ## Usage:
-After executing 'checker.py', the game gets intinatilzed and the first player can make a move.
+After executing 'checker.py', the game gets intinatilzed and the first player can make a move with entering: move X Y DIRECTION (e.g. move 1 2 right).